 The community of Cedar Green was settled by African Americans after the Civil War.
-Beverley Manor Elementary School on the left was opened as a high school in 1961 to provide a "separate but equal" place for the county's Black students before integration in 1966.
-It eventually became an elementary school, which closed in 2017.
+The school on the left was opened as Central Augusta High School in 1961 to provide a "separate but equal" place for the county's Black students before integration in 1966.
+It eventually became Beverley Manor Elementary, but closed as a public school in 2017 and is now a private Christian school.